ambros02/SCassignment_1/README.md

     <p>Information for the tests if the test has an error</p><br>
     <p>User option to get the time output without the cutting to get more detailed information</p><br>
     <p>Additional cleanup if program crashes unexpectedly -> having teardown always even if program crashes</p><br>
-    <p>Cleanup function that removes everything from folder except for files of the program and files specified in case there are
+    <p>Cleanup function that removes everything from folder except for files of the program and files specified in case there <br>
-    many files produced by an error</p><br>
+    are many files produced by an error</p><br>
     <p>In case the of big test amounts consider minimizing the setup function with the --select option</p><br>